RocketSoftwareCOBOLandMainframe/BankDemo/tutorial/gettingstarted/visualstudio/readme.md

 7. Click the **Complete** button and also check **Descending** next to **Job ID** to see a list of all jobs in the completed queue, then click **Apply**.
 Your job is at the top of the list.
 8. Click the job you want to see in the list.

-    This opens a page with a variety of information for the job progress, showing return condition code (**Cond.**) of 0000:
+    This opens a page with information for the job progress, showing return condition code (**Cond.**) of 0000:

     ![](images/2528f694ecb567aa162db6d1de959fdc.jpg)